halcon74/halcon-overlay/README.md

 * sys-power/pm-utils - New version, from my fork.
 Re-made ebuild.
 Included all the patches present in ::gentoo before last-riting in January 2021, non-specific Debian patches and a patch from c2p-overlay.
 Included all the additional files from Gentoo/Debian (the same).
 Deleted obsolete files which were being removed by Gentoo ebuild / Debian rules.
 Included pm-quirks.
 Fixed Gentoo bugs 666380, 579912, 549848, 489650, 443530, 703026 and Debian bugs 485443, 659260.
 * www-apps/cgit - Building cgit without webapp-config.
 The ebuild is significantly re-made.
 * x11-misc/drm_master_util - Non-root Xorg without elogind (for Linux kernels <5.8).
 Absent in ::gentoo.
+* x11-misc/fbpanel - Light-weight X11 desktop panel, eleksir's fork with a new version.
+There is only the old, original program in ::gentoo.

 If you need one of the [MASKED] ebuilds, you may want to unmask it in your /etc/portage directory.